Roger Greenwald

 For his translations he has won the F. R. Scott Translation Prize, the Richard Wilbur Translation Prize, the American-Scandinavian Foundation Translation Prize (twice), the Inger Sjöberg Translation Prize, the Lewis Galantière Award, and the Harold Morton Landon Translation Award.

 He has also translated a novel by Erland Josephson, A Story about Mr. Silberstein (Hydra Books / Northwestern University Press, 1995, paperback 2001), and a novel for young adults, I Miss You, I Miss You! by Peter Pohl and Kinna Gieth (R & S, 1999).
-He has published in numerous journals and has given readings in Canada, the U.S., England, The Netherlands, and Norway.
+He has published in numerous journals and has given readings in Canada, the U.S., England, The Netherlands, Norway, and Sweden.

 Return to Home Page.